-Whether you are an artist or in the middle of a house painting project, you will want your paint brushes to last a prosperous lifetime.
-If so, you may wonder how to properly remove enamel paint or other paints that you may use from your paint brushes.
+Whether you are an artist or in the middle of a house painting project, you will want your paintbrushes to last a prosperous lifetime.
+If so, you may wonder how to properly remove enamel paint or other paints that you may use from your paintbrushes.
 The answer?
-How you clean paint from your paint brushes depends on whether it is oil-based or water-based paint.
+How you clean paint from your paintbrushes depends on whether it is an oil-based or water-based paint.

 You cannot clean oil-based paint the same way you clean water-based paint.
 This is because oil does not mix with water and cannot be washed off with water.
 In fact, cleaning paint brushes improperly can lead to permanent damages and costly replacements.

 Enamel paint is a type of paint that is resilient to outdoor conditions and changes in temperature.
-It dries to a hard, glossy finish and is a popular choice for painting vehicles, boats, and other surfaces that undergo hard wear.
-Enamel paint is usually oil-based paint, but some brands do sell water-based paint.
+It dries to a hard, glossy finish and is popular for painting vehicles, boats, and other surfaces that undergo hard wear.
+Enamel paint is usually oil-based, but some brands sell water-based paint.

-Note: It is okay to use paint thinner as long as you follow the proper listed out below.
+Note: It is okay to use paint thinner if you follow the proper listed below.

 You’ll need: 1 bucket, mild dish soap, rag, brush scrub